Chicken Curry With Coconut Milk

 If you love Curry Spice here are some of our favorite healthy recipes with curry spice.

-- This Chicken and Swiss Chard Coconut Curry has dried currants in it for an unexpected pop of sweet-tart flavor.
+- This Chicken and Swiss Chard Coconut Curry has dried currants in it for an unexpected pop of sweet-tart flavor in the coconut curry sauce.

 - Our Yogurt Curry Chicken Thighs are marinated in a curry powder and yogurt blend then baked right in the marinade for a flavor-packed meal perfect for entertaining.